Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/gke/gke_monitor_extension/_index.md

 ## Integrate Azure Monitor for Containers with GKE as an Arc Connected Cluster

-The following Jumpstart scenario will guide you on how to enable [Azure Monitor for Containers](https://learn.microsoft.com/azure/azure-monitor/insights/container-insights-overview) for a Google Kubernetes Engine (GKE) cluster that is projected as an Azure Arc connected cluster.
+The following Jumpstart scenario will guide you on how to enable [Azure Monitor for Containers](https://learn.microsoft.com/azure/azure-monitor/insights/container-insights-overview) for a Google Kubernetes Engine (GKE) cluster that's projected as an Azure Arc connected cluster.

 in this scenario, you will hook the GKE cluster to Azure Monitor by deploying the [Azure Monitor agent](https://learn.microsoft.com/azure/azure-monitor/platform/log-analytics-agent) on your Kubernetes cluster in order to start collecting telemetry.